 It is no surprise that what should be the most joyous and happy season, is just the opposite for so many people.
 Many experience serious anxiety and depression during the Christmas Season.
 One study showed that over twenty percent of all Americans experienced depression during the Christmas Holidays.
 Anxiety and depression can be triggered by many things: the loss of a loved one, divorce, loneliness, family discord, financial problems, or the feeling that they will not meet other’s expectations.
 Psychologists even have a special name for depression that shows up during this time of year: Seasonal Affective Disorder, or SAD.

 What does this Seasonal Affective Disorder look like?
-For some people, there will be an emotional heaviness as the holidays approach.
+For some people, there will be an emotional heaviness and sense of dread as the holidays approach.
 There might also be a feeling of weariness.
 You struggle to get out of bed in the morning.
-Feelings of sadness because of the loss of a loved one or maybe bad memories associated with Christmas might come into play.
+Feelings of sadness because of the loss of a loved one or bad memories associated with Christmas might come into play.
 Many people would acknowledge that the guilt they feel about being depressed or anxious at Christmas only compounds their SAD.

 What can someone do to combat SAD?

 1. Look Outward.
 I understand that there are times when people need professional help to treat their emotional issues.
 I can’t help but wonder, though, how many people would be healed if they could get their eyes off of their own situation for a while and look for ways to help others.
 Depression is a very self-absorbing condition.
 What would happen if I got my eyes off of myself and looked for people to bless during this Christmas Season and the rest of the year, as well?
 There is something healthy and therapeutic about helping those who are less fortunate than us.